The Mother, the Dove, Mercy, and the Holy Spirit

 Mercy and the Mother

-Consider what Alma says when explains to his son Corianton “For behold, justice exerciseth all his demands, and also mercy claimeth all which is her own…” (Alma 42:24) and “…mercy cometh because of the atonement…” (vs.23, emphasis added)
+Alma explains that the resurrection will bring us back into the presence of God “to be judged according to their works, according to the law and justice.”
+(Alma 42:23) There is a connection here between judgment and justice.
+Now observe when Alma explains to his son Corianton “For behold, justice exerciseth all his demands, and also mercy claimeth all which is her own…” (Alma 42:24) and “…mercy cometh because of the atonement…” (vs.23)

 Mercy = the Mother